ManuGithubSteam/Surface3ProArch/README.md

 To match the screen rotation with the sytlus execute the `rotate_stylus.sh` script from here.
 Put it in Gnome Autosttart if you want.

+### Keyboard backlight control

+You need to download the script and make some custom Keyboard shortcuts with Gnome to make it work with the Buttons.

+Sadly you can not use the F1 or F2 Buttons because they will not send and event to the Kernel and are most likely internally managed.
+Thanks Microsoft....

+This scripts needs some improvement!
+Volunteers ?

 ## ScreenDPI